Explore Your Options

 Reserve Officers’ Training Corps, or ROTC, is another option for students to consider.
 ROTC is a program of study taken in addition to regular college courses.
 The program includes leadership, management, and professional knowledge classes as well as “hands-on” experiences.
 Students make a commitment to the military and in return, they earn scholarships that cover the cost of college attendance.
 For more information about ROTC options in Montana.

-Video - Military Careers & Higher Education Military Careers & Higher Education
+reverse-icons-resource-video.svg Military Careers & Higher Education

 Service Learning: AmeriCorps, Peace Corps, and More